Primal Fear

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Martin Vail holds a press conference, basking in the spotlight after winning another high-profile case.
 He is established as a brilliant, media-savvy defense attorney who loves the game of winning more than justice itself..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 15 minutes when Martin sees Aaron Stampler on TV—a terrified altar boy arrested for Archbishop Rushman's brutal murder.
 Despite having no money, Aaron represents the ultimate career-making case.
 The disruption is Martin's recognition of opportunity in this seemingly impossible defense..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 66 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Roy emerges during a jailhouse interview—Aaron's violent alter personality reveals itself.
+Significantly, this crucial beat Roy emerges during a jailhouse interview—Aaron's violent alter personality reveals itself.
 This false victory appears to give Martin the perfect defense (dissociative identity disorder), raising stakes and seeming to guarantee acquittal.
 The game changes completely., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 105 minutes initiates the final act resolution at 80% of the runtime.
 Martin pieces together the final evidence: the missing altar boy, the real motive for murder.
 He synthesizes everything he's learned and delivers a powerful closing argument that Aaron killed in self-defense to protect himself and others from Rushman's abuse.
 The jury must see the truth., demonstrating the transformation achieved throughout the journey.